 Art and Design Visual Arts

-FACULTY: Fink, Ganje, Gonsalez-Smith, Hebert, Jones (Chair), Jonientz, Luber, Monsebroten (Graduate Program Director), Smith and Widmer
+FACULTY: Gonsalez-Smith, Hebert, Jones, Luber (Graduate Program Director), Smith, Yang, and Widmer (Chair)

 Degree Granted: Master of Fine Arts (M.F.A.)

 The Master of Fine Arts degree program in Visual Arts is a strongly studio-oriented professional preparation in the major emphasis areas of ceramics, drawing, metal smithing, painting, printmaking, sculpture, and mixed media art.
-Within and outside the visual arts areas there are many opportunities for balanced study in art history, graphic design, fibers, photo, time-based media and supporting disciplines.
+Within and outside the visual arts areas there are many opportunities for balanced study in art history, graphic design, photo and supporting disciplines.

 Details pertaining to admission requirements, degree requirements and courses offered can be found in the Degree section.